-The factor is calculated by deducting the maximum macro-economic inflation target increase (which is currently 6 per cent).
+The factor is calculated by deducting the maximum macro-economic inflation target increase (which is currently 4 per cent).
 The result is intended to be an approximation of the real increase in revenue.
-From the table above it can be seen that the percentage declines from remains at 0 percent for the respective financial year of the 2020/21 MTREF.
+From the table above it can be seen that the percentage declines from remains at 2 percent for the respective financial year of the 2022/23 MTREF.
 This is not a reflection of economic growth in the area but rather a reflection of cost drives which have increased more than inflation targets such as bulk water and electricity and employee related costs.

-8.23.8.6 Cash receipts as a percentage of ratepayer and other revenue
+9.27.5.6 Cash receipts as a percentage of ratepayer and other revenue

 This factor is a macro measure of the rate at which funds are 'collected'.
 This measure is intended to analyse the underlying assumed collection rate for the MTREF to determine the relevance and credibility of the budget assumptions contained in the budget.
-It can be seen that the outcome is at 94 per cent for each of the respective financial years.
-Given that the assumed collection rate was based on a 93 per cent performance target, it either implies that the Municipality must either increase its' credit control endeavours in the Rural Areas or alternatively lower its collection rate target of 94 per cent to be more realistic.
+It can be seen that the outcome is at 106.1 per cent for 2022/23 MTREF.
+Given that the assumed collection rate was based on a 95 per cent performance target, it either implies that the Municipality must either increase its' credit control endeavours in the Rural Areas or alternatively lower its collection rate target of 90 per cent to be more realistic.
 This measure and performance objective will have to be meticulously managed.
 Should performance with the mid-year review and adjustments be positive in relation to actual collections of billed revenue, the adjustments budget will be amended accordingly?

-8.23.8.7 Debt impairment expense as a percentage of billable revenue
+9.27.5.7 Debt impairment expense as a percentage of billable revenue

 This factor measures whether the provision for debt impairment is being adequately funded and is based on the underlying assumption that the provision for debt impairment (doubtful and bad debts) has to be increased to offset under-collection of billed revenues.
-The provision has been appropriated at 1.2 per cent over the MTREF which is a reflection of the high standard of credit and debt control for the City.
+The provision has been appropriated at 5.3 per cent over the MTREF which is a reflection of the high standard of credit and debt control for the City.
 Given the comments mentioned above regarding the debtors' situation within the rural environment these provisions may need to be reviewed in the next budget cycle.

 Council has performed an assessment of the Debt impairment and revised its method of calculating the budgeted outstanding debtors.
-The change is reflected on Table 29 - A6 Budgeted Financial Position and Table 73 SA3 - Supporting detail to Statement of Financial Position
+The change is reflected on Table 29 - A6 Budgeted Financial Position and Table 74 SA3 - Supporting detail to Statement of Financial Position.

 In terms of the debt impairment, the municipality is of the view that the provision that it currently has is sufficient to cover the risk of non-payment.
 Included in the debtors outstanding is the portion that will have not reached 90 days and therefore may still be recoverable.
 The trend is that about 50% of the outstanding debt is between current and 60 days.
-The Municipality is of the view that budgeting 4% of the annual budgeted billing (anticipated recovery of 96%) will be an overstatement of expenditure as sufficient provision is available as reflected in table 73 SA3 - Supporting detail to Statement of Financial Position.
-Also the Municipality's actual write off has for the past years has never reached R32 million annually which is in line with the proposed budget for 2020/21 financial year of R35m.
+The Municipality is of the view that budgeting 5% of the annual budgeted billing (anticipated recovery of 95%) will be an overstatement of expenditure as sufficient provision is available as reflected in Table 74 SA3 - Supporting detail to Statement of Financial Position.
+Also the Municipality's actual write off has for the past years has never reached R32 million annually which is anticipated to double to R64 million, whereas the for 2022/23 financial year the provision is R172.5 million and 2024/25 R196.3 million.

-8.23.8.8 Capital payments percentage of capital expenditure
+9.27.5.8 Capital payments percentage of capital expenditure